- Intake: 2

 - Decolonizing the Ear

-- Exploring Music Psychology
+- Music Psychology in Practice

 You can also work with individual staff members on your own projects, whether as an advanced performer, composer, historian, analyst, ethnomusicologist, or music scientist.
 In this way, while our course gives you the solid understanding of the subject which a music degree should guarantee, it also offers you the flexibility you need to prepare for life after Cambridge.